 You want to hire an employee who demonstrates that he or she can logically make decisions.
 During the interview, listen for evidence of a systematic approach to weighing options.
 Look for evidence of effective decision making in the past.
 Ask the candidate how each of his or her decisions described in the answers to the above questions, worked out in the end.

 Ask your candidate also about what he or she would do differently if faced with the above decisions again.
 You are looking for evidence that your candidate is willing to continue to learn and grow.
 Whether you agree with the decision the candidate made is less important than noting the decision-making process followed.
-If the decisions really seem illogical, like unsupported leaps of faith, or to come from out of left field, though, be wary.
+If the decisions really seem illogical, like unsupported leaps of faith, or to come from out of left field, though, be wary of the candidate.

-My one caveat with these guidelines is that you want to hire people who are creative, innovative, and willing to step outside of the box.
-At least, I do.
+One caveat with these guidelines is that you want to hire people who are creative, innovative, and willing to step outside of the box.
+At best, you should want to hire achievers.
 So, take care when you assess a creative, innovative approach to decision making.
 You need to rise above your own assumptions to understand your candidate.